Stephen Lake

 Stephen David Lake (born 17 December 1963) is an Anglican clergyman and author who has been Bishop of Salisbury since April 2022; he was previously Dean of Gloucester from June 2011.

-After a curacy at Sherborne Abbey he was priest in charge at St Aldhelm, Branksome then Rural Dean of Poole.
+After a curacy at Sherborne Abbey he was priest in charge at St Aldhelm's Church, Branksome then Rural Dean of Poole.
 He was a Canon Residentiary and Sub-Dean at St Albans Cathedral from 2001 until June 2011, when he became Dean of Gloucester.
 He was confirmed as Bishop of Salisbury in April 2022.

 Early life and education

 Lake was born on 17 December 1963 in Poole, Dorset, England.
 After serving as a Community Service Volunteer he attended Chichester Theological College and was ordained in 1988 as deacon and 1989 as priest.

 In 2011, he studied part time at King's College London, receiving a Master of Arts in Theology, Politics and Faith-Based Organisations.
 In 2016, he was made an Honorary Fellow for services to the City of Gloucester and the University by the University of Gloucestershire.